-Greetings Students attending class this Summer of 2018 !
+Greetings Students!
 This season we are contemplating the yoga of

 In 1941, President Roosevelt gave his famous “Four Freedoms” speech, proclaiming four basic freedoms that people everywhere in the world ought to enjoy: Freedom of speech; Freedom of worship; Freedom from want; and Freedom from fear.

 This freedom from fear, called “abhaya” in Sanskrit, is a fundamental quality of the state of spiritual liberation.

 There is a hand gesture, called a mudra, that corresponds to fearlessness: the abhaya mudra.